-Holyoke Rows is a non-profit community organization located at Jones Ferry River Access Center along the Connecticut River in Holyoke.
+Holyoke Rows is a non-profit community organization located at the Jones Ferry River Access Center along the Connecticut River in Holyoke.
 It was founded by Stephanie Moore in 2000 with the goal to offer a rowing program open to everyone.

 This organization believes in the positive influence of sports.
-Rowing fosters leadership skills, individual confidence and teamwork to achieve success.
+Rowing fosters leadership skills, individual confidence, and teamwork to achieve success.
 Holyoke Rows is committed to the overall preservation of our community.
-Rowing is a low impact environmentally friendly sport and through its capacity to engage multiple populations – youth to seniors, beginners to experienced, able-bodied to those with challenges – helps to strengthen ties within communities.
+Rowing is a low impact, environmentally friendly sport and through its capacity to engage multiple populations – youth to seniors, beginners to experienced, able-bodied to those with challenges – helps to strengthen ties within communities.

 We believe the benefits and opportunities rowing offers should be available to any who seek them.
 We hope our boathouse can be a welcoming and safe place to experience personal growth and fulfillment, and to enjoy the Connecticut River.

 Stephanie coached college rowing for 10 years at UVa, FIT, UMass and Trinity before shifting her focus to community rowing.
 Since 2000 she has been working with the City of Holyoke and the community to develop an active waterfront in Holyoke.

 Ciara started with Holyoke Rows as a high school rower and coxswain.
 Throughout the years she has been a coxswain for the masters program and an AmeriCorps volunteer with the high school program and camps.
 She has finished her Associates Degree from HCC and is currently enrolled at Westfield State.